ElectricalBoy/LPDB_python/README.md

 ]
 ```

+## Documentation

+Documentation for this package can be found in [GitHub Pages](https://electricalboy.github.io/LPDB_python/).

 ## License

 This library is licensed under the [MIT License](./LICENSE), unless otherwise stated in the header of a file.